AlexIoannides/kubernetes-mlops/README.md

 ## Using YAML Files to Define and Deploy our ML Model Scoring Service

 Up to this point we have been using Kubectl commands to define and deploy a basic version of our ML model scoring service.
-This is fine for demonstrative purposes, but quickly becomes unmanageable.
+This is fine for demonstrative purposes, but quickly becomes limiting as well as unmanageable.
 In practice, the standard way of defining entire applications is with YAML files that are posted to the Kubernetes API.
 The `py-flask-ml-score.yaml` file in the `py-flask-ml-score-api` is an example of how our ML model scoring service can be defined in a single YAML file.
 This can now be deployed using a single command,

 ```bash
 kubectl apply -f py-flask-ml-score-api/py-flask-ml-score.yaml